 We are pleased to announce a new, online edition of the NICAS colloquium on Thursday 8 October 2020 from 12.00 to 13.00 hrs.
 The colloquium will take place online through Microsoft Teams.
-By clicking on the following link, the meeting will open in your browser.

 Throughout the year, NICAS organises a bi-weekly Colloquium consisting of two short research lectures.
 It provides researchers with the opportunity to present ideas for, updates on or results of their activities.
 The NICAS Colloquium allows people to stay informed on a regular basis about the latest developments and results of research and to exchange information and expertise.

 The chair of this colloquium will be Guus Verhaar (Rijksmuseum)

 ► Francesca Gabrieli –Revealing molecular composition of paintings by Reflectance imaging spectroscopy (RIS)

 Reflectance imaging spectroscopy (RIS), or also known as reflectance hyperspectral imaging, has been developed in remote sensing field and applied to the study of works of art starting from beginning of 2000s.
 Complementarily to the elemental information gained through the MAXRF imaging technique, RIS provides molecular information and allows for the identification and mapping of chemical compounds present in the artworks.
 RIS is usually performed from the visible near infrared (NIR) to the short wavelength range, from 400 to 2500nm, and has been used for identification and mapping of pigments and binders on easel paintings and manuscripts.
 This presentation will show the use of Reflectance imaging spectroscopy, complementarily to MA-XRF, to investigate the painting technique of Peter De Hooch (b.1629 – d. after 1684) in order to understand how the artist created his iconic, intimate depictions of 17th century everyday life.